a-sync/game-server-watcher/README.md

 ### Flush telegram data
 If the original message created by the bot gets deleted, you need to flush the bot data to reinitialize the message.
 _The bot has no cleanup functionality, left over messages must be removed manually._

-### Save Configuration
-Updates the configuration file and restarts the service.

 **[Back to top](#table-of-contents)**